open-mmlab/mmagic/README.md

 ## Introduction

-MMEditing is an open-source image and video editing&&generating toolbox based on PyTorch.
+MMEditing is an open-source image and video editing&generating toolbox based on PyTorch.
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.

 Currently, MMEditing support the following tasks: